 If you are adding a fig tree to your Georgia garden, buy from a nursery or take hardwood cuttings from your existing fig tree (that is the most reliable method)…..here’s learn to take fig cuttings.

-Taking fig cutting, don’t forget the right timing that may vary based on the fig tree dormant stage and the local climate of Georgia.
+When taking fig cutting, don’t forget the right timing, which may vary based on the fig tree’s dormant stage and the local climate of Georgia.
 So, here is a guide about the best time to take fig cuttings in Georgia.

 3-Pears “Summercrisp” “Orient” “Baldwin”